omerkolcak/Machine-Learning-Algorithms-from-Scratch/Regression/5 - XGBoost Regressor/README.md

 <img src="images/similarity-score.png">

-where &lambda is regularization parameter.
+where &lambda; is regularization parameter.
 Overall gain from the parent node can be calculated as follows:

 <img src="images/gain.png">

-Also, there is &gamma parameter.
-If gain is smaller than this &gamma threshold, we prune that branch. &lambda and &gamma hyperparameters can be used to control the overfitting.
+Also, there is &gamma; parameter.
+If gain is smaller than this &gamma; threshold, we prune that branch. &lambda; and &gamma; hyperparameters can be used to control the overfitting.
-If &lambda is a big value, than the similarity scores becomes smaller and there is a higher chance to gain being smaller than the &gamma value.
+If &lambda; is a big value, than the similarity scores becomes smaller and there is a higher chance to gain being smaller than the &gamma; value.
 Also, it is same for the
-&gamma, higher the &gamma there is higher chance to gain being smaller than the &gamma value.
+&gamma;, higher the &gamma; there is higher chance to gain being smaller than the &gamma; value.
 The prediction output for a single leaf is as below:

 <img src="images/output-value.png">